 Here’s some occasionally not-so-brief background information on each Old 3C Records artist.

-Alyosha Het is a Columbus-area singer/songwriter who’s first record, The Purgatourist, was issued by Indiana’s Chain Smoking label in 2010.
+Alyosha Het is a Columbus-area singer/songwriter whose first record, The Purgatourist, was issued by Indiana’s Chain Smoking label in 2010.
 He soon hipped-us here at Old 3C headquarters to his Marc Bolan-meets-Robyn Hitchcock, home-brewed song-craft, and we brought him aboard for the digital download action.
-Check-out some tracks at his Reverb Nation page.
+Check out some tracks at his Reverb Nation page.

 The Beatdowns — Origin stories…the bane of comics fans and promo writers.
 Suffice it to say that this humble promo writer must trot out the “incestuous local music scene” trope yet again to explain the biggish bang from whence all Beatdowns life began.
 Matt Benz, formerly of The Sovines, felt the urge to leave the American roadhouse and enter the UK music hall, if only to justify his purchases of approximately every legal and bootleg Kinks, Small Faces, and Who record extant.
 With the best tunes Ray Davies and Pete Townshend never wrote in his songwriting quiver, he was soon able to convince four other gentlemen he’d known and played with over the years to enter the garage, so to speak, and embrace the jangle.
 After a few fits and starts with other musical pals, Mark Wyatt (Great Plains etc. etc.), Ed Mann (Ugly Stick etc. etc.), Gene Brodeur (The Sovines etc. etc.), and John Stickley (The Patsys etc. etc.) were on board.
 (Trust your humble writer when he says that the “etc.” is saving you a musical family tree so convoluted that it would turn Pete Frame into Rain Man.)
 The clatter and racket that resulted was both new and old, forever teenage yet acutely in the current age.
 With just two guitars, bass, drums, and combo organ, The Beatdowns may never change the world, but they just might change your mind.